A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

-For technical reasons, we will restrict to a particular class of locally $p$-divisible groups. \begin{definition} Let $\Gs \rightarrow X$ be a locally $p$-divisible $X$-group.
-Assume that $X$ is a smooth rigid space.
-The group $\Gs$ is said to be \emph{admissible} if it satisfies the following two conditions: \begin{enumerate} \item The sheaf $\cj{\Gs}$ has the approximation property (Definition \ref{approximation property}), and \item The étale $X$-groups $\Gs[p^m]$ are Zariski-constructible for all $m\geq 1$ (Definition \ref{Def: zariski-constructible sheaves}). \end{enumerate} If $X$ is a sousperfectoid space, the group $\Gs$ is admissible if it arises as the pullback of an admissible locally $p$-divisible group $\Gs' \rightarrow X'$ along a map $X\rightarrow X'$, where $X'$ is a smooth rigid space. \end{definition} By $\Gs[p^m]$ being Zariski-constructible, we mean that there exists a Zariski-constructible sheaf $\Fs$ on $X_{\et}$ such that $\Gs[p^m] = \nu^*\Fs$, where $\nu\colon X_v \rightarrow X_{\et}$ is the natural map of sites.
+We will restrict to the locally $p$-divisible groups satisfying a minor technical assumption. \begin{definition} Let $\Gs \rightarrow X$ be a locally $p$-divisible $X$-group. \begin{enumerate} \item If $X$ is a rigid space, the group $\Gs$ is said to be \emph{admissible} if $\Gs[p^{\infty}]$ is ind-Zariski-constructible. \item If $X$ is a sousperfectoid space, the group $\Gs$ is admissible if it arises as the pullback of an admissible locally $p$-divisible group $\Gs' \rightarrow X'$ along a map $X\rightarrow X'$, where $X'$ is a rigid space. \end{enumerate} \end{definition} By $\Gs[p^{\infty}]$ being ind-Zariski-constructible, we mean that there exists an ind-Zariski-constructible sheaf $\Fs$ on $X_{\et}$ such that $\Gs[p^{\infty}] = \nu^*\Fs$, where $\nu\colon X_v \rightarrow X_{\et}$ is the natural map of sites.
 There is no meaningful notion of Zariski-constructible sheaves on general sousperfectoid spaces, which is the reason for this roundabout definition.
-We will be mainly interested in the case where the base $X$ is a rigid space, but even so, some proofs will require to consider groups $\Gs$ over bases of the shape $X\times_S Y$, where $X\rightarrow S$ is a smooth morphism of smooth rigid spaces and $Y$ is a perfectoid space over $S$.
+We will be mainly interested in the case where the base $X$ is a rigid space, but even so, some proofs will require to consider groups $\Gs$ over bases of the shape $X\times_S Y$, where $X\rightarrow S$ is a smooth morphism of rigid spaces and $Y$ is a perfectoid space over $S$.

-\begin{example} \begin{enumerate} \item Let $G$ be a locally $p$-divisible group over $K$.
-Then $\cj{G}$ satisfies the approximation property, by \cite[Prop.
-4.1]{heuer2022gtorsors}\footnote{We believe that the proof of \cite[Prop.
-4.1]{heuer2022gtorsors} can be adapted to apply to smooth families of groups over more general bases $X$, but we did not attempt to do so.}.
-The second condition amounts to asking that $G[p^m]$ is finite étale over $K$.
-This holds when $K^+=\Os_K$ and $G$ is either quasi-compact or connected \cite[Lemma 6.3, Prop.
-6.10]{heuer2023padic}\footnote{The main arguments of this article carry through if we just assume each $G[p^m]$ to be étale-locally constant which is automatic when $K^+=\Os_K$.}.
-For such a rigid group $G$, the group $\Gs =G_X$ is then admissible locally $p$-divisible, for any $X$. \item Any analytic $p$-divisible $X$-group is admissible. \item Any étale $X$-group $\Gamma$ is admissible locally $p$-divisible, provided that $\Gamma[p^m]$ are Zariski-constructible.
-Indeed, given an affinoid perfectoid tilde-limit $Y\approx \varprojlim_i Y_i$, the map